 - Affective valence: the brand elicits good feelings, distinct from the objective value it brings to the table

-- Uncertainty reduction: customers can have piece of mind knowing that the money they pay will be well spent
+- Uncertainty reduction: customers can have peace of mind knowing that the money they pay will be well spent

 Unfortunately, data on whether Airbnb is indeed charging higher prices than its competitors is not available.
 After all, pricing properties is inherently complex while data is opaque due to the variety of inputs (e.g., location, size of apartment, amenities, etc.) involved.